Class-Action Suit Accuses 7 HVAC Giants of Post-2020 Price-Fixing Scheme

 Former appliance warranty claims adjuster turned investigative repair journalist.

 A proposed class-action filed March 20, 2026 in the Eastern District of Michigan accuses seven of the country's largest HVAC manufacturers of running a post-pandemic price-fixing conspiracy.
 The complaint in Berg v.
-Robert Bosch names Bosch, Carrier, Trane, Lennox, Daikin, Rheem, and AAON.
-Those seven companies together account for roughly 90% of U.S. residential HVAC sales.
+Robert Bosch, LLC (No. 2:26-cv-10949, E.D.
+Mich.) names Bosch, Carrier, Trane, Lennox, Daikin, Rheem, and AAON.
+Plaintiffs allege those seven companies together control more than 90% of the U.S. HVAC equipment market.

 The case turns on what plaintiffs call a coordinated pattern of above-cost price hikes starting in January 2020.
 Counsel argues the defendants used COVID supply disruptions, the 2023 SEER2 transition, and the AIM Act HFC phasedown as cover for parallel pricing decisions that would otherwise trigger antitrust scrutiny.
-The filing references trade press coverage, including ACHR News reporting, as an alleged signaling channel between competitors.
+The complaint alleges the manufacturers signaled price intentions to one another through public channels, and specifically claims they "extensively and nearly exclusively relied on ACHR News" — the trade publication Air Conditioning, Heating & Refrigeration News — to publish and disseminate their price-increase announcements during the class period.

 None of this has been adjudicated.
 The defendants have not yet filed answers.